 Coil Size (Burner Diameter)

-A timer should turn the cooktop off when done (not all do, and not all models have a timer).
+A timer should turn the cooktop off when done (not all do).
+Be sure your model has the kind of timer you want.

 How Much Should I Spend on a Portable Induction Cooktop?